 - Demonstrate various Afro-Cuban and Brazilian rhythms (Mambo, 6/8 Afro, Songo, Samba, Bossa Nova and others)

 - Demonstrate swing and ballad playing with brushes

-Prepare two jazz songs in contrasting style (swing feel, bossa nova, ballad, contemporary) preferably with vocal improvisation (scat) as part of one of the songs.
+Prepare two jazz songs in contrasting style (swing feel, bossa nova, ballad, contemporary), preferably with vocal improvisation (scat) as part of one of the songs.
 If neither selection includes improvisation, then be prepared to improvise over 12-bar blues.
-Also be prepared to demonstrate sight-reading skills and sing a major scale, a minor scale (of your choosing) and a chromatic scale.
-The audition will also include aural recall (sing back a series of notes played at the piano), and harmonic identification (sing the notes you hear when a chord is played at the piano).
-Accompaniment will be provided unless you prefer to provide your own.
+Be prepared to demonstrate sight-reading skills and sing a major scale, a minor scale of your choosing and a chromatic scale.
+The audition will also include aural recall (singing back a series of notes played at the piano), and harmonic identification (singing the notes you hear when a chord is played at the piano).
+An accompaniment will be provided unless you prefer to provide your own.

 Acceptance to an undergraduate program in music is based on many considerations.
-The suggestions below indicate how you can best prepare during the high school years.
-The advice provided describes two things.
-First, an ideal set of knowledge and skills goals for college-level applicants.
-Second, competencies needed by musicians as they practice the various aspects of the profession in college and beyond.
+The suggestions below indicate how you can best prepare during your high school years.
+This advice addresses both the ideal knowledge-set and skills-goals for college-level applicants and also the competencies needed by musicians as they practice the various aspects of the profession in college and beyond.
 In brief, you should learn as much as you can as early as you can.